This section contains everything you need to know to apply for a CIRA grant.

 Proof of eligibility.
 Examples of proof can include:

-- a Board of Directors list with contact information, including organizational affiliation and title, email address and phone number;
+- a Board of Directors/Band Council list with contact information, including organizational affiliation and title, email address and phone number;

 - a copy of the most recent audited financial statements; and

-- a current year 12-month operating budget (i.e., a budget that covers the current calendar year till at least December 2020).
+- a current year 12-month operating budget (i.e., a budget that covers the current grant calendar year till at least December 2023).

 If your organization does not have audited financial statements, you can submit your most recent financial statements if they are prepared or reviewed by an accountant and signed by two members of your board of directors.

 An operating budget shows forecasted revenues against organizational expenses over the course of a year.
-The operating budget you submit should cover the next 12 months, or 24 months if your request exceeds $100K.
+The operating budget you submit should cover the next 12 months.

 Universities and colleges are not required to provide their organizational budgets, but they must provide a CV for the lead researcher, as well as letter(s) of support from community partners and/or community participants expected to benefit from your project.

-The Community Investment Evaluation Committee will receive and review only the application form and attachments we have requested.
+The Community Investment Evaluation Panel will receive and review only the application form and attachments we have requested.